 Toriah really found her niche in the universe when she joined the Farstriders.
 After being bullied by her peers, and then losing her father, she desperately needed something to keep her grounded— especially something she could call her own.

-One week before the induction ceremony, Toriah was the reconnaissance scout on assignment with her two instructors, Captain Lor’themar Theron and Lieutenant Halduron Brightwing.
-They had been instructed by Ranger General Sylvanas Windrunner to take care of an incursion of forest trolls.
+One week before the induction ceremony, Toriah was the reconnaissance scout on assignment with her two instructors, Captains Lor’themar Theron and Halduron Brightwing.
+They had been instructed by Ranger General Lireesa Windrunner to take care of an incursion of forest trolls.
 The young ranger-to-be gladly accepted the mission, eager to prove that she was indeed worthy to be a member of the Farstriders.

 Hidden in the boughs of a large tree, Toriah watched the small band of trolls digging through some pilfered goods.
 After an hour of observation, she crept away and made a beeline for the rendezvous site.
 When she arrived, however, no one was there.
 She even returned to the place where she’d parted company with the two ranking Farstriders and found only dust.

 Part of her suggested she do the sensible thing and return to the lodge.
 The rest of her senses, however, demanded that she carry the mission to its end.
 She was given a task and honor dictated that it be completed.
 Tightening the straps to her quiver and sheathes that held her twin knives, Toriah set off toward the trolls’ encampment.